dlang/DIPs/DIPs/3NNN-WGB.md

 ## Abstract

-Disable growing the length of a dynamic array (aka slice), either via the `~=` operator or by setting the `.length` property.
-Slices can be shrunk, but not enlarged.
+Disable growing the length of a dynamic array (a.k.a. a slice) via the append operator (`~=`) and by setting the `.length` property.
+Slices can be shrunk, but never enlarged.

 ## Contents